jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->The current total number of first round vaccinations is equivalent to 2 people out of every 15 in the state of Ohio having begun their vaccination sequence, or 3 people out of every 17 people over age 18.
+>The current total number of first round vaccinations is equivalent to 1 person out of every 7 in the state of Ohio having begun their vaccination sequence,  or 3 people out of every 17 people over age 18.
- >This is 13.46 percent of the population of Ohio, and 17.28 percent of the 18+ population.
+ >This is 13.86 percent of the population of Ohio, and 17.79 percent of the 18+ population.

->The current total number of second round vaccinations is equivalent to 3 people out of every 43 in the state of Ohio having completed their vaccination sequence, or 1 person out of every 11 people over age 18.
+>The current total number of second round vaccinations is equivalent to 2 people out of every 27 in the state of Ohio having completed their vaccination sequence, or 1 person out of every 11 people over age 18.
->This is 6.96 percent of the population of Ohio, and 8.93 percent of the 18+ population.
+>This is 7.37 percent of the population of Ohio, and 9.46 percent of the 18+ population.

->Currently fully protected by the vaccine are: 408103 people, who received their second round vaccination on or before Feb 12 2021.
+>Currently fully protected by the vaccine are: 446291 people, who received their second round vaccination on or before Feb 13 2021.
->This represents 3.49 percent of the population of Ohio, or 4.48 percent of the 18+ population.
+>This represents 3.81 percent of the population of Ohio, or 4.9 percent of the 18+ population.